rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

                3 - when AI determines whether it sees a potential target when selecting attack targets 0 - all other cases

-int     ret0 - overrides the returned result of the function:
+int     ret0 - Overrides the returned result of the function:
                0 - not in range (can't see)
                1 - in range (will see if not blocked) 2 - forced detection (will see regardless, only used in obj_can_see_obj script function which is called by every critter in the game)